anmol420/NavBar/README.md

 - Just Clone The Repository.

-- Go To Your Editor And Left Click On `index.html` file and click `copy path` (Either In `Normal-NavBar` Or In `Curved-NavBar`).
+- Go To Your Editor And Left Click On `index.html` file And Open It In Live Server.

-- Then paste the link in your browser and hit enter.

 <h2>Discord Server</h2>